 By replacing heterogeneous catalyst with homogeneous catalysts in Continuous Stirred Tank Reactor (CSTR) slurry processes, catalyst cost can be reduced dramatically and a significant reduction in environmental footprint can be reached.
-Good polymer powder morphology can be obtained and adjusted to meet the requirements given by the polymerisation technology.
+The polymer powder morphology can be adjusted to meet the requirements given by the polymerisation technology.

 From the start, metallocene catalysts have been well known for producing mPE with very good comonomer distribution and narrow Molecular Weight Distribution (MWD), and for limitations in Molecular Weight (Mw).
 The poor processing performance from the narrow MWD was for many years a roadblock for exploring the positive aspects with mPE, resulting in a slow market penetration.
 In the recent years however, new catalysts and bimodal polymerisation technology has enabled production of easy processing mPE grades with capabilities for higher Mw, also giving opportunities for more robust HDPE products at higher densities.
 The market for mPE is currently growing faster than ever and also in value added segments.